 What is the dosage of Bio Grow or Fish Mix?
 How to use Root Juice in autoflowering plants?
 Many customers want to know how to apply Biobizz’s watering schedule on their crops.
-Even though they look again and again at the brand’s nutrition chart, they still don’t fully understand how much fertilizer is needed at each stage.
+Even though they look again and again at the brand’s nutrition chart, they still don’t fully understand how much cannabis fertilizers is needed at each stage.

 I remember that this also happened to me at the beginning, we must admit that some of them are difficult to understand, not only the one of this brand, and on top of that many years they change information or add products.
-For these reasons we have seen fit to write an article that carefully explains how to use Biobizz products.
+For these reasons we have seen fit to write an article that carefully explains how to use Biobizz fertilizers.

 First of all, it should be taken into account that this is a guide chart, so the fertilization programme must be adapted to the needs of each crop.
 Do not worry, as soon as you do it the first time you will see that it is not so complicated.